-Dear #rolling enthusiasts,
+Dear #rolling enthutiasts,

-The Team World Cup will thus become the Team World Championships, but will retain the successful world cup format with competition rounds and the use of jokers.
-We will also introduce a junior team world championships that will be of particular interest to countries with strong junior sections.
+The Team World Cup will thus become the Team World Championships, but will retain the successful World Cup format with competition rounds and the use of jokers.
+We will also introduce a Junior Team World Championships that will be of particular interest to countries with strong junior sections.

-In addition to the world championships, the IRV is considering offering an open competition programme directed towards gym and cyr wheel gymnasts who would like to combine informal competitions with training sessions and workshops.
+In addition to the World Championships, the IRV is considering offering an open competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
 We are currently planning to organise an event along these lines within the framework of the CSIT World Sports Games in Tortosa, Spain, in July 2019.Read More: Wheel Workshop Week 2019 in Tortosa

 The Code of Points “freeze” from 2017-2020 will give us the opportunity to update all existing documentation and finalise a new edition of the Technical Language of Wheel Gymnastics.
 Furthermore, we have decided to work towards a wide-reaching strategic change of the structure of the Gym Wheel Code of Points.

 The plan is to improve comparability and transparency of the scores and to simplify the judging process as well as the training of judges.
 The focus of gym wheel routines in the future will be on proper execution and more variation of moves.
 The timeline for implementing a new code of points will be after the 2020 World Championships (i.e. from 2021).

 There have been many changes to the Gym Wheel Code of Points in recent years.
 Much progress has been made and there has been a positive development of gym wheel routines.

 However, we now have an enormous number of different documents and regulations, and the judging systems for the three gym wheel disciplines have diverged.
 This makes the training of judges more difficult, and it also means that we have lost the comparability and equality of the disciplines within the all-around competition.